 Chapel of the Resurrection

 An inclusive community at the heart of Valparaiso University, the Chapel of Resurrection serves as a center of worship, devotional life, ministry, and cultural events that bring students, faculty, and staff together.
 Built in 1959 as a thanksgiving to God, the Chapel got its present name in 1969.
 Since then, it has served as a gathering spot for the university community where convocations, recitals, lectures, assemblies, and even concerts were held.

 The Chapel was designed by architect Charles Edward Stade and Associates of Park Ridge, Illinois.
 The stained glass windows and baptistery were taken care of by other designers.
 The building can accommodate around 2,000 people, but this can still depend on how the seats are configured.
 Its most magnificent feature is the center cancel window depicting “the dawning of the New Day in Christ Our Lord.”

 San Diego, California

-Known for its stunning white campus on the hill, the University of San Diego boasts of many landmarks that lend its uniqueness.
+Known for its stunning white campus on the hill, the University of San Diego boasts many landmarks that lend its uniqueness.
 One of them is the Founders Chapel, typically referred to as the “Hidden Jewel” of the university.
 Completed in 1953, the Chapel was designed by Mother Rosalie Hill.
 Filled with history and treasured art, it has become a huge part of students’ life.
 Its position on top of the hill gave it majestic views of the city and the ocean.

 The Chapel serves as a place for different religious services, including masses, reconciliation, baptisms, weddings, and liturgical ministries.
-It is also a place for students, faculty, and staff to devote to prayer and gratitude.
+It is also a place for students, faculty, and staff to devote themselves to prayer and gratitude.